 Turning to how this plays into election night, the media companies have an idea of what each candidate needs to happen in terms of the vote breakdown and turnout to win.
 If the exit polls are showing that one candidate should win but are not clear enough to permit an instant projection, you wait for the first set of results.
 Turning back to Missouri, we would expect to see the votes from Adair County relatively early in the evening.
 Is turnout in Adair County up from 2020?
 Are we seeing a swing in Adair County that differs from what the exit polls project.
 If the vote total from Adair County are close to what the exit polls project, that is confirmation that the exit polls are accurate.
 If the exit polls are outside the margin of error, having a couple of counties release results that confirm the exit polls can lead to a projection.
 But if we have a real close race in Missouri, I know to expect there to be 500,000 votes from St. Louis County.
 If, from the first 50,000 votes, the Democrats are getting around 70% of the votes, then I know that for the rest of the evening, we can expect Democrats to gain 150,000 to 200,000 votes as the rest of the precincts in St. Louis County report their votes.
 (If you know which precincts in St. Louis County have reported, it is possible to be even more precise in the estimates.)
 This history is what allows people like Steve Kornacki to do the math on the election boards on election night.

 If the exit polls however essentially show a tie (1-2% margin), the exit polls get tossed to the side, and you need to wait to get substantially more results.
 Again experience tells whether to expect the early results to be more favorable to one side than the final returns will be.
-(The initial returns are almost guaranteed to historically be more favorable for one party, but, as discussed in last week’s post on vote counting, which party that is varies by state.
-In these states, you are waiting to have enough returns from enough areas of the state (including at least partial returns from the largest county) to be able to extrapolate from the early returns to the final returns.
+(The initial returns are almost guaranteed to historically be more favorable for one party, but, as discussed in last week’s post on vote counting, which party that is varies by state.)
+In close states, you are waiting to have enough returns from enough areas of the state (including at least partial returns from the largest county) to be able to extrapolate from the early returns to the final returns.
 And it depends upon how close the final returns appear.
 If one candidate is up by 200,000 votes, and your extrapolation suggests that the trailing candidate will only close the margin by 100,000 votes, the state is ready to project.
 Likewise, if a candidate is ahead slightly, but the overwhelming majority of the vote is coming from areas that tend to heavily favor that party and candidate, the state is ready to project.
 But if the margin is only 100,000, and you expect the trailing candidate to close the margin by 90,000 votes, the state is not ready to project and you may need to wait until almost all of the votes are in.

 The media have come up with terminology to describe this situation.
 “Too early to project” tends to mean that the exit polls suggest a likely winner but it is close enough to want actual votes to confirm the election result.
 It may take an hour or two to get enough actual votes to project a winner, but the projection room thinks they know who will win.
 “Too close to call” means that the projection room thinks that both candidates have a legitimate chance to win — either the exit polls show a very close race or the early returns call into question the exit polls (in which case the state moves from too early to project to too close to call).
 Given the slow rate of results in more Democratic areas, a too close to call state might take three or four hours to get a projection.